spsforks/SCons-scons-wiki/DeveloperGuide/ReArchitecture/Overview.md

 This is the main entry page for working out a redesigned architecture suitable for SCons' feature set, but designed with performance in mind.

-A previous initial mish-mash of exists at [../Initial](DeveloperGuide/ReArchitecture/Initial), but that page is now deprecated.
-We're transferring the salvageable content to this hierarchy.

 Methodology:  Things that have been more-or-less decided upon, or are an initial draft for discussion with no competing counter-proposal, go in the pages in the **Settled** section.
 Undecided issues go in the topic's discussion page (follow the link in the navigation bar).
 To start a discussion about an item, add a section to the topic's discussion page and link to the discussion section from its location in the appropriate **Settled** page.